tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-6-Analysis.md

-Objective 6 - Peak Time Analysis
+Objective 6 - Refunds and Delays Analysis
 ##
 Objective: Investigate the impact of delays and cancellations on refund requests.